 To keep the gardening experience safe for your kids, you need to follow some basic guidelines.
 These shouldn’t discourage your kids from enjoying all the benefits that come with gardening and eating fresh home-grown food.
 If there are trees around, make sure to prune overhanging dead branches.
 You can hire someone to do this, but getting a quality aluminium ladder at Bayside Scaffolding will cost you much less, and you can keep it for future garden-related projects.
 Also makes sure to remove other visible hazards such as beds of nettles, thorny or prickly plants, remains of old fences, etc. Finally, learn the history of the site, as this may point out to possible hazards to be concerned about, such as lead from paint, industrial contamination, remains of a building site, or likelihood of flooding after heavy rains.

 A traditional edible garden will be planted in the ground, as the level site is easiest to tend to.
 However, if you build terraces, you can make wonderful use of a sloped area as well.
 While the first shape that comes in minds is a large rectangle with straight rows, a garden for kids can be designed in all shapes and sizes: veggies mixed with flowers, while fruit trees and bushes can improve the landscape backdrop.
-If the area you've selected for planting is currently a turf, you'll need to remove the sod and cultivate the soil before planting.
+If the area you've selected for planting is currently a turf, you'll possibly need to remove some trees, sod and cultivate the soil before planting.
 In smaller gardens, this can be done by hand, for larger ones you might need sod cutters and rent a rototiller.
+Ask The Local Tree Experts if you want to know more.

 Planting in raised beds

 To make sure your kid isn't overwhelmed with a seemingly endless garden in your back yard, you may start with a 3x3 area, just to spark their interest.
 Here your child can decide what will be grown and experiment without impacting the other plants in the garden.
 Increase the safety and make the gardening more interesting by purchasing child-friendly gardening tools.
 Spades, rakes, cultivators, and hoes can all be purchased in child sizes.
 You can also increase your kid's interest in gardening by making a garden patch a place of adventure.
-Together, you can make a small closure or a tepee and cover it with climbing beans or vines.
+Together, you can make a small closure or a tepee and cover it with climbing beans or vines .If you want gardening tips, read more at the Planted Shack.

 Plants that kids love